spcl/dace/dace/frontend/python/README.md

 These transformations clean up the SDFG by removing extraneous arrays, and reducing the number of states and nested scopes/SDFGs, enabling in the process further optimizations.
 However, there exist cases where applying these transformations automatically may result in invalid SDFGs.
-Currently know issues include:
+Currently known issues include:
 - When accessing inside a Map an Array multiple times with different but overlapping ranges, leading to RW/WR/WW dependencies, InlineSDFG and StateFusion may violate them.
 - When there are sequential dependencies between statements due to updating a loop variable,